 - Make cost-effective food choices.

 - Make healthy food choices.

-- Use knowledge of basic nutrition to make informed choices. ٠
+- Use knowledge of basic nutrition to make informed choices.

-- Use knowledge of biotechnology to make informed decisions when purchasing agricultural products. - Consider the primary benefits and concerns pertaining to biotechnology in order to make informed voting decisions. - Recognize technology in agriculture as a means for solving world hunger challenges.
+- Use knowledge of biotechnology to make informed decisions when purchasing agricultural products. - Consider the primary benefits and concerns pertaining to biotechnology to make informed voting decisions. - Recognize technology in agriculture as a means for solving world hunger challenges.

-- Use knowledge of U.S. food cost to make informed voting decisions when faced with issues about agriculture. - Make decisions based on an understanding that the agriculture industry is a vital component of the U.S. economy.
+- Use knowledge of U.S. food cost to make informed voting decisions when faced with issues about agriculture. - Make decisions based on an understanding that the agriculture industry is a vital component of the U.S. economy. - Analyze how agricultural sustainability impacts a nation's standard of living. - Analyze the role American agriculture plays in fighting global hunger.